radixon/UnitTest/Tabulation/003MinCostClimbingStairs/ReadME.md

 * cost[i] + cost[i-2]
 * cost[i+1] + cost[i-1]

 Thus the decision is the minimum(cost[i]+twoStepsBehind, cost[i+1]+oneStepBehind).
 Due to this being solved iteratively, save twoStepsBehind in a temp variable before updating.
+This will store the minimum cost to cost[i-2] and to cost[i-1], so at each iteration the algorithm will always be chosing between minimum possible costs.

 ## Termination